 Additional file 1: Figure S1.
-Effects of short-term consumption of diets on body weight.
-The body weights differ for all comparisons, with animals fed a SCD displaying the lower weight, followed by NCD, and HFD (n=78-84 per group).
+NOVA classification of the diets and effects of short-term consumption of diets on body weight.
+(A) The analysis of the ingredient composition for the three diets according to the NOVA food classification system revealed that the CHOW diet is composed of 40% natural or minimally processed ingredients (NOVA Group 1, yellow bar), 40% processed ingredients (NOVA Group 2), and 20% ultra processed foods (NOVA Group 4, red bar); but the hpCTR and hpHFD are composed exclusively of processed ingredients (37.5-44.4%) and ultra processed foods (55.6-62.5%).
+(B) The body weights differ for all comparisons, with animals fed a hpCTR displaying the lower weight, followed by CHOW, and hpHFD (n=78-84 per group).
 Asterisks indicate significant differences (one-way ANOVA, BKY multiple comparisons correction; ***p<0.0001).